-Parrots have a hearing frequency of 200 Hz to 8.5 kHz.
-They’re sensitive to pitch, tone, and rhythm, so they can identify other parrots from their singing voice and call.
+The hearing frequency of parrots is 200 Hz to 8.5 kHz.
+Psittacine species are sensitive to pitch, tone, and rhythm, so they can identify different parrots based on their singing voice and call.

 Do Parrots Have Ears?

-Parrots have ear holes on either side of the head, hidden by auricular feathers slightly behind the eyes.
+Parrots have ear holes on either side of the head, hidden by auricular feathers just behind and below the eyes.
 They expose two small holes when the feathers part but usually remain hidden.

-The feathers covering the ears keep the wind out while flying, reducing unnecessary noise that could distract or confuse the parrot.
-Also, this protects them from air turbulence, debris, and rain.
+The feathers covering the ears keep the wind out while flying, reducing noise that could distract or confuse the parrot.
+Also, this protects them from air turbulence, debris, bugs, and rain.

 They have an inner ear bone called the columella, which connects to the eardrum.
-The inner ear is bathed in fluid, while the outer and middle ears are filled with air.
+The inner ear contains fluid, while the outer and middle ear contains air.

 - Semi-circular canals: Enables the parrot to balance.

 - Utriculus: Another balancing aid.

 - Cochlea: A hollow, fluid-filled bone containing a basilar membrane.

 - Lagena: Detects low-frequency sounds.

 - Sacculus: Detects high-frequency sounds.

-Also, parrots have a three-boned ear structure consisting of the malleus, mancus, and stapes.
+Also, parrots have a three-boned ear structure comprising the malleus, mancus, and stapes.